AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 The Adobe Audience Manager UUID on the browser is by default when [!UICONTROL Visitor Profile Viewer] is loaded.
 If you verify trait realizations for other users, input a UUID in the UUID field and click [!UICONTROL Refresh].
 Refer to [Visitor Profile Viewer](https://experienceleague.adobe.com/en/docs/audience-manager/user-guide/features/visitor-profile-viewer) for more information.

-## View the segment traits in [!DNL Audience Manager]
+## View the segment traits in Audience Manager

 In Adobe Audience Manager, the list of visitors with ECIDs for a given segment is evaluated while Analytics shares segments with CX Enterprise.

-1. In [!DNL Audience Manager], go to **[!UICONTROL Audience Data]** > **[!UICONTROL Traits]** > **[!UICONTROL Analytics Traits]**.
+1. In Audience Manager, go to **[!UICONTROL Audience Data]** > **[!UICONTROL Traits]** > **[!UICONTROL Analytics Traits]**.
 You see a folder for each Analytics reports suite that is mapped to your CX Enterprise organization.
 These folders (for Traits, Segments, and Data Sources) get created when the Profiles and Audiences/People core service gets initiated or provisioned.
-1. Select the folder for the report suite in which you previously created the segment you wanted to share with [!DNL Audience Manager].
+1. Select the folder for the report suite in which you previously created the segment you wanted to share with Audience Manager.
 You see the segment/audience you created.
-When you share a segment, 2 things happen in [!DNL Audience Manager]:
+When you share a segment, 2 things happen in Audience Manager:
    * A trait gets created, first with no data in it.
-Approx. 8 hours after the segment gets published in [!DNL Analytics], the list of ECIDs gets onboarded and shared with [!DNL Audience Manager] and other CX Enterprise solutions.
+Approx. 8 hours after the segment gets published in [!DNL Analytics], the list of ECIDs gets onboarded and shared with Audience Manager and other CX Enterprise solutions.

         ![Audience manager traits](assets/aam-traits.png)